cfengine/documentation/reference/functions/or.markdown

 ---
 layout: default
 title: Function or
-categories: [Special functions,Function or]
+categories: [Reference, Functions, or]
 published: true
-alias: Special-functions-Function-or.html
+alias: reference-functions-or.html
-tags: [Special functions,Function or]
+tags: [reference, functions, or]
 ---

 ### Function or